survivejs/react-book/manuscript/04_implementing_notes.md

 * `componentDidMount()` gets triggered after initial rendering.
 You have access to the DOM here.
 You could use this hook to wrap a jQuery plugin within a component, for instance.
 * `componentWillReceiveProps(object nextProps)` triggers when the component receives new props.
 You could, for instance, modify your component state based on the received props.
 * `shouldComponentUpdate(object nextProps, object nextState)` allows you to optimize the rendering.
 If you check the props and state and see that there's no need to update, return `false`.
 * `componentWillUpdate(object nextProps, object nextState)` gets triggered after `shouldComponentUpdate` and before `render()`.
 It is not possible to use `setState` here, but you can set class properties, for instance.
+[The official documentation](https://facebook.github.io/react/docs/advanced-performance.html#shouldcomponentupdate-in-action) goes into greater details.
+In short, this is where immutable data structures, such as [Immutable.js](https://facebook.github.io/immutable-js/), come handy thanks to their easy equality checks.
 * `componentDidUpdate()` is triggered after rendering.
 You can modify the DOM here.
 This can be useful for adapting other code to work with React.
 * `componentWillUnmount()` is triggered just before a component is unmounted from the DOM.
 This is the ideal place to perform cleanup (e.g., remove running timers, custom DOM elements, and so on).